-We hear the word 'confidence' used a great deal these days, often when describing a problem with self-confidence or low self-esteem.
-One way that lack of confidence can manifest is in performance such as in sports, the performing arts and exams.
+The Tokyo Olympics and other high level sports has brought mental health issues even more into the spotlight recently.
+We hear the word 'confidence' used a great deal, often when describing a problem with self-confidence or low self-esteem.
+One way that lack of confidence can manifest is in performance not only in sports, but the performing arts, exams, social situations and everyday life.

 Unfortunately most people lack the skills or training to do much about it and just hope it will get better, rather like the weather "unpredictable, a bit miserable out, hope it brightens up soon".
 Even sports experts will identify confidence as a problem with a team or individual but come up with very little in the way of a solution.
 "The team just need to get their confidence back, then they will play like they can."
 Or "He just needs to score one goal, then his confidence will return and more will follow".